VasilGVasilev/InterviewPrep/reactjs-interview-questions/myNotes-Revauxy/useImperativeHandle.md

 export default ParentComponent;
 ```
 In the example above, we use inputRef to access the ChildComponent's input html element and a combination of childRef, forwardRef and useImperativeHandle (ref is childRef) to access the ChildComponent methods (here, focus).

+The main thing is if we want separate sub components being clean or not.
+Children component like steps need their own submit funcitons.
+You either set the Steps' submit functions in the parent and have clutter or put each to their own.
+But how do you know to trigger the validation and possible other mechanism of a child component via clicking a button in the parent component.
+You use ref.
+You set it in the parent and pass it down to child components.
+In those child components, you use useImperativeHandle so that the click on the parent submit is tracable down to the Step component and connected to its personal submit function.